Frankie91/AGBD_Inference/README.md

-Codes for a potential implementation of the paper "AGBD: A Global-scale Biomass Dataset" using Google Earth Engine as the remote sensing data source.
+Codes for a potential implementation of the paper "AGBD: A Global-scale Biomass Dataset" using Google Earth Engine as the main data source.

 ## Execution using Colab

+- Open the notebook in colab
+- Select a machine equipped with a GPU
+- You'll need to authenticate to your own gee account and project where required.

+Otherwise the notebook has been tested and runs without issues.

 ## Local Installation

-So far, the alternative .py files have only been executed in a conda environment on a Windows 11 Machine equipped with a rtx 5080 GPU.
+So far, the alternative .py files have only been executed on a Windows machine equipped with a rtx 5080 GPU.
 They are provided here only as an additional reference (and to enable the notebook to retrieve and use utils.py) with no guarantee they'll work elsewhere.

-If you want to attempt to execute them locally, start by creating a conda environment using the environment .yml file.
+If you want to attempt to execute them locally, start by creating a conda environment using the provided environment .yml file.

 ## License

-The same [Creative Commons Attribution-NonCommercial 4.0 International License][cc-by-nc] used by the main repository is used here too for consistency.
+The same [Creative Commons Attribution-NonCommercial 4.0 International License][cc-by-nc] used by the main AGBD repository applies here too for consistency.

 ## Citing

-If use the codes provided here, please still remember to cite the main reference to the paper:
+If you use the codes provided in this repository, please still remember to cite the main reference to the paper:

 ```
 @article{Sialelli2025,